stefro/laravel-lang-country-docs-v3/docs/getting-started/installation.md

 ## Requirements

-For version 3.0.0 and above, you need to have at least PHP 8.1 and Laravel 10 or above.
+For version 3.x, you need to have at least PHP 8.1 and Laravel 10 or above.

 For older PHP and Laravel versions, please use the [V2.x](https://github.com/stefro/laravel-lang-country/tree/V2.x) branch.
 Please note that this documentation is only for the latest version of the package.